-Priority in admission (subject to space availability) will be granted to students who meet the following criteria:
+Priority in admission is a guaranteed seat in the program which will be granted to students who enter UNCG as a new, first year student on a 4-year plan of study who meet ALL the following criteria:

-- 1. Enter UNCG as a new, first year student on a 4-year plan of study. - 2.
-Earn and maintain a cumulative GPA of 3.50 by the end of the third semester. - 3.
-Complete all but one of the following required science courses:
+1. Earn a cumulative GPA of 3.50 and apply by the end of the third semester.

+2. Complete all the following courses by the end of the spring semester you are applying for.
+One of the following science courses may be in progress when you apply: